School of Education Policy

 Grade point average (GPA)

 Total honor points divided by total semester credits.
-In computing grade point average for academic status (i.e., Probation, Warning of Failure to Make Satisfactory Progress, and Required to Withdraw), graduation, and academic honors (i.e., Dean’s List, Graduation with Honors), only courses completed at Boston University will be included.
+In computing grade point average for academic status (i.e., Probation and Required to Withdraw), graduation, and academic honors (i.e., Dean’s List, Graduation with Honors), only courses completed at Boston University will be included.

 Honor points will be computed following the Boston University four-point system, i.e., one semester credit of an “A” grade equals 4 honor points; one semester credit of an “A-” grade equals 3.7 honor points, etc.